HarvardMapCollection/tutorials-share/content/workshops/environment-public-health/1-searching-for-understanding-data/index.md

 - `Entity and Attribute Information` → `Attributes` → Read through, e.g. `F9__TRIFD`

 > 💡 Discussion: Why is this information important to know before using the dataset?
+Which variables are most useful for our investigation?

 5. Back at the top of the screen in the map view, on the map click `Click to Wake`.